kyuupichan/kcpp/README.rst

 languages.
 Such an implementation would, IMO, be at least on a par with the code of Clang or GCC and much easier to understand.

-Many of the design choices I have made (such as treating source files as binary rather than as Python Unicode strings, and not using Python's built-in Unicode support) are because those things don't exist in C and C++, so a simple transcoding would not be possible.
-The Python code should be fairly easy to directly translate to C or C++ equivalents.
+Some design choices I have made (such as treating source files as binary rather than as Python Unicode strings, and not using Python's built-in Unicode support) are because those things don't exist in C and C++.
+I want it to be fairly easy to translate the Python code directly translate to C or C++ equivalents.

-I intend do said transcoding, probably to C++, later in 2025 as part of my goal of learning C++ properly.
+I intend do such a transcoding, probably to C++, once the code is mostly complete.
+This will be later in 2025 as part of my goal of learning C++ properly.

 Features that are essentially complete